monacook/covid-tracker/README.md

 Then open up the following URL in your browser:
 <http://localhost:4200>

+### Determine where you can help

+There are many existing [issues](https://github.com/cool-dev-team-0/covid-tracker/issues) where you can get started.
+Please review these issues with no assignees then once you have found one like assign yourself to it.
+Be sure to note down the issue number as you will need to add `fixes: #<issue-number>` to your pull request for the two to be linked.
+If you get stuck at any point tag the team in a comment on the issue and someone will offer assistance.

 ### Create a branch

 To start working on the project, you need to create a new branch by running the following command.